phayes/ecies-ed25519/README.md

 ### Performance

-If using the `pure_rust` backend, by default this crate will use software implementations of both AES and the POLYVAL universal hash function.
+If using the `pure_rust` backend, by default this crate's dependencies will use software implementations of both AES and the POLYVAL universal hash function.

 When targeting modern x86/x86_64 CPUs, use the following RUSTFLAGS to take advantage of high performance AES-NI and CLMUL CPU intrinsics: